Summary of the scheme

 • Emergency payments to pay for food, heating and hot water.

-• Awards to purchase essential household items (as defined by London Borough of Merton) that prevent risk to health and safety or allows a resident of Merton to stay in their home OR allows re-settlement into Merton.
+• Awards to purchase essential household items (as defined by London Borough of Merton) that prevent risk to health and safety or allow a resident of Merton to stay in their home or allows re-settlement into Merton.

 Emergency payments